-Prior to being Senior Pastor, Rev. Bodrick served on the ministerial staff for the last eight years as Youth and Young Adult Minister, Young Adult and College Minister, and eventually the Associate Pastor.
-Previously, for two years, He also served as the Director of the Afterschool Program and Summer Enrichment Program, successfully managing both programs and maintaining student and family engagement.
-Rev. Bodrick has also served as the Vice President of the SAMH Corporation for the past three years, overseeing the church’s housing ministry, thrift shop, youth ministry, and afterschool and summer enrichment programs.
+Prior to being Senior Pastor, Rev. Bodrick served on the ministerial staff for the previous nine years as Youth and Young Adult Minister, Young Adult and College Minister, Assistant Pastor, and eventually the Associate Pastor.
+He also served as the Director of the Afterschool Program and Summer Enrichment Program, successfully managing both programs and maintaining student and family engagement.
+Rev. Bodrick also serves as the Vice President of the SAMH Corporation, overseeing the church’s housing ministry, thrift shop, youth ministry, and afterschool and summer enrichment programs.

-With God on our side, they were able to both continue our ministries and services, as well as increase their viewership and engagement to over a thousand weekly viewers from across the country and the world.
-During this difficult time Pastor Bodrick played an instrumental role in garnering donations and partnerships with corporations which allowed TBC to give upward $250,000 to their community during this pandemic.
+With God on our side, we were able to continue our ministries and services, as well as increase their viewership and engagement to over a thousand weekly viewers from across the country and the world. – Read More

 13th Pastor – (3/2010…) Rev. Arthur Thomas Gerald, Jr. was born in Boston.
 He is the only son of his beloved parents the late Arthur and Sarah Gerald.
 Arthur was blessed with four sisters Margaret, Gwendolyn, Lucille, and Jeannette whom he loves dearly.
 In the late fifties, when “Turk” became a teenager, he came under the influence of the social work ministry of Rev. Michael E. Haynes, who was then youth director of Norfolk House Centre of Roxbury.
 Graduating from Boston English High, he attended Lincoln University in Pennsylvania.
 He later transferred to Berkshire Christian College in Lenox, Massachusetts.
 He was – Read More…